-If you experience any type of harassment or bullying or see this happening to another student you should immediately speak to your teacher or inform the School Director by email: info@speakeasyschool.co.uk.
+We want everyone at the school to feel safe.
+If you are worried about anything, you experience any type of harassment or bullying or see it happening to another student you should immediately speak to your teacher or email the School Director on info@speakeasyschool.co.uk.